 There currently is only a minimal public market for shares of our common stock and an active market may never develop.
 Our common stock is currently subject to quotation on the OTC Pink Market operated by the OTC Market's Group, Inc. under the symbol "PACV".
-While we plan in connection with the Closing of the Offering of our Series G Preferred Stock to apply for listing of such Preferred Stock on the NASDAQ Capital Market and at the same time apply to the NASDAQ Capital Market for listing our Common Stock, we may not be able to satisfy the listing requirements for our Common Stock to be listed on the NASDAQ Capital Market which are often more widely-traded and liquid markets.
-Some, but not all, of the factors which may delay or prevent the listing of our Common Stock on a more widely-traded and liquid market include the following: our stockholders' equity may be insufficient; which we may not be able to secure market makers for our common stock; and we may fail to meet the rules and requirements mandated by, any of the several exchanges and markets to have our common stock listed.
+While we plan in connection with the Closing of the Offering of our Series G Preferred Stock to apply for listing of such Preferred Stock on the NASDAQ Capital Market and at the same time apply to the NASDAQ Capital Market for listing our Common Stock, we may not be able to satisfy the listing requirements for our Common Stock to be listed on the NASDAQ Capital Market and liquid markets.
+Some, but not all, of the factors which may delay or prevent the listing of our Common Stock on a more widely-traded and liquid market include the following: our stockholders' equity may be insufficient; the market value of our outstanding securities may be too low; our net income from operations may be too low; our common stock may not be sufficiently widely held; we may not be able to secure market makers for our common stock; and we may fail to meet the rules and requirements mandated by, any of the several exchanges and markets to have our common stock listed.
 Reference is made to the disclosure under "The Offering" and specifically to the subcaption "NASDAQ Capital Markets Listing Requirements," above.